 Step 3: Run a SKI Decryptor¶

-Please see Deploying SKI Decryptors for instructions to launch a SKI Decryptor.
+Run a SKI Decryptor on the same node as the FastKey Buffer.
+Please see SKI Decryptor for instructions how to launch a SKI Decryptor.

 You should mirror traffic from the sensor instance to the decryptor.
 You can use AWS VPC Traffic Mirrors or your own tapping or spanning tools.

 Run Wireshark on the same node as the SKI Decryptor and the FastKey Buffer.
 You can launch a containerized version of Wireshark to see encrypted and decrypted traffic.

 If you are running on AWS you can deploy the above configuration using the following cloud formation template: https://nubevalabs.s3.amazonaws.com/nudemo/nubeva-demo.template.yaml.
 You may also use Terraform scripts.

 Please see Quick Starts if you would like to test additional open source traffic inspection tools.